ConorPMullan/admin-front-end/README.md

 These settings are for configuring VS Code to work with our ESLint and Prettier configurations.

-First, please ensure that you have the VSCode ESLint(https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and Prettier(https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions installed.
+First, please ensure that you have the VSCode [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions installed.

-Within VS Code, click the cog :gear: icon in the bottom left corner of the application and then select Settings.
+Within VS Code, click the cog icon :gear: in the bottom left corner of the application and then select Settings.

 - First search for "Code Actions On Save"
 - Select "Edit in settings.json"